 Addressing Disparities in Alzheimer's Disease and African-American Participation in Research: An Asset-Based Community Development Approach

 Despite these disparities, African Americans are still underrepresented in ADRD research.
-Cultural and institutional barriers include primary reliance on passive recruitment strategies (e.g., postings, flyers, database recruitment) not tailored to communities of color, implicit bias, and mistrust of medical communities, academic institutions, and researchers (Ballard, Gwyther, & Edmonds, 2010, Scharff et al., 2010, Shin & Doraiswamy, 2016; Williams et al., 2010).
+Cultural and institutional barriers include primary reliance on passive recruitment strategies (e.g., postings, flyers, database recruitment) not tailored to communities of color, implicit bias, and mistrust of medical communities, academic institutions, and researchers (Ballard et al., 2010; Scharff et al., 2010; Williams et al., 2010; Shin and Doraiswamy, 2016).
 Investigator inclusion and participation criteria deemed more feasible for White participants (ex.
-Medical eligibility criteria, job restrictions, time and financial requirements to go to study sites) also undermine or limit the participation of African Americans and other participants of color (Konkel, 2015; Wendler et al., 2006).
+Medical eligibility criteria, job restrictions, time, and financial requirements to go to study sites) also undermine or limit the participation of African Americans and other participants of color (Wendler et al., 2006; Konkel, 2015).

 WRAP and Initial Recruitment

-WRAP started in November 2001 with participants initially recruited from adult children of parents with ADRD receiving care from Wisconsin Alzheimer’s Institute (WAI) memory diagnostic clinics (Sager, Hermann, and LaRue, 2005).
-WRAP remains one of the largest and longest-running longitudinal observational cohort studies for adult children of persons with Alzheimer’s Disease (N>1100 with parental history of AD and >400 persons without known parental history) for identifying early declines in cognition and examining midlife factors and biomarkers related to the disease (Johnson et al., 2018).
+WRAP started in November 2001 with participants initially recruited from adult children of parents with ADRD receiving care from Wisconsin Alzheimer's Institute (WAI) memory diagnostic clinics (Sager et al., 2005).
+WRAP remains one of the largest and longest-running longitudinal observational cohort studies for adult children of persons with Alzheimer's Disease (N > 1,100 with parental history of AD and >400 persons without known parental history) for identifying early declines in cognition and examining midlife factors and biomarkers related to the disease (Johnson et al., 2018).
 Initial recruitment strategies included educational presentations, clinic referrals, newspaper advertisements, and emails sent to University of Wisconsin-Madison (UW) alumni.
 Using these recruitment methods reached few African Americans, particularly alumni recruitment given the historically low rates of alumni of color at predominantly White universities including UW.
 Only six African Americans (0.8% of 711) enrolled in WRAP by 2005.

 To address this recruitment disparity, strategies of recruiting from communities that are more diverse and hiring a more diverse study team were implemented.
-Specifically, Milwaukee became a recruitment site in 2006; African Americans and other residents of color constituted over 50% of Milwaukee’s population (US Census Bureau, 2006).
+Specifically, Milwaukee became a recruitment site in 2006; African Americans and other residents of color constituted over 50% of Milwaukee's population (United States Census Bureau, 2006).
 A Milwaukee-based office was established and African-American program and outreach managers were hired to implement recruitment strategies in Milwaukee that were similar to those used in Madison (e.g., clinic-based recruitment and advertisements).
-African-American recruitment at the end of 2007 remained low (<2% of WRAP) despite implementing these strategies – changing recruitment strategies was identified as an important next step.
+African-American recruitment at the end of 2007 remained low (<2% of WRAP) despite implementing these strategies—changing recruitment strategies was identified as an important next step.

 WAI-Milwaukee Asset-Based Community Development Model

 In 2008, new WAI-Milwaukee leadership who had lifelong connections to Milwaukee developed and implemented an ABCD approach to African-American recruitment.
-This approach patterns Kretzmann & McKnight (1993) ABCD community-engagement principles through connecting residents with culturally-tailored programs and services with community-identified needs.
+This approach patterns Kretzmann and McKnight (1993) ABCD community-engagement principles through connecting residents with culturally-tailored programs and services with community-identified needs.
 ABCD maintains that initiatives from exterior sources such as university-based research projects will be most effective when community assets are leveraged at full capacity.
-Sustainable community development stems from 1) assessing resources, skills, and experience available in community members, 2) organizing communities around issues that move members into action and 3) community members determining priorities and taking appropriate action.
+Sustainable community development stems from (1) assessing resources, skills, and experience available in community members, (2) organizing communities around issues that move members into action, and (3) community members determining priorities and taking appropriate action.
 This community development leads to increased services provided to communities and increased representation of African Americans in research.
-Table 1 (Panel A) illustrates the core aspects of WAI-Milwaukee’s ABCD approach.
+Table 1 (Panel A) illustrates the core aspects of WAI-Milwaukee's ABCD approach.

 Several strategies were initiated through this approach (Table 1, Panel B), with the identification of community assets and key stakeholders as the first step.
 Through grassroot networking efforts, the new leadership team identified key stakeholders among African-American residents affected by ADRD.
 This networking led to the identification of 10–15 African-American residents and caregivers with diverse roles in their respective communities.
 Stakeholders included an African-American physician, public health officials, and local media professionals who cared for family members with ADRD.
 The WAI-Milwaukee leadership team and stakeholders developed a community advisory board (CAB) in 2008 that counseled the WAI-Milwaukee team on culturally-tailored outreach and engagement, recruitment strategies, and potential resources that could be utilized for community-based efforts.
 Developing CABs is an effective strategy for overcoming barriers related to power differentials between researchers and communities in which the research is being conducted (Dancy et al., 2004).